FlyONSPEED.org Reduce Loss of Control Risk

 8. Select HUD program to use (test with sample HUD Data)

-10. If ready to help advance shareware HUD program coordinate with Chris and myself.
+9. If your ready to help advance our shareware HUD program coordinate with Chris and myself.

-The system basic operation starts by connecting your EFIS or other integrated data source via a RS232 to TTL converter (115k Baud) and/or WIFI to a Raspberry PI 4B+ (2/4/8GB) micro-computer.
-The Raspberry PI then processes this data using our OnSpeed HUD software and provides the graphics display with HDMI or NTSC Video output.
-The Video drives your HUD or 2nd cockpit display.
-We have been flight testing with the Epic0ptix HUD for almost two years now.
+The system basic operation starts by connecting your EFIS or other integrated data source via a RS232 to TTL converter (115k Baud) and/or WIFI to a Raspberry PI 5 (4/8GB) micro-computer.
+The Raspberry PI then processes this data using our OnSpeed HUD software and provides the graphics display with HDMI video output.
+The Video drives your HUD or a 2nd cockpit display.
+We have been flight testing with the Epic0ptix HUD for over two years, and are have started testing the new XREAL AR Glasses.
 To accelerate our project EpicOptix has reduced the price of their HUD from $2,000 to $1,500 to help support getting HUD's into the General Aviation community.

 Epic Optix also sells their own proprietary GDU (Graphics Display Unit) as shown in their Oshkosh brief attached below.
 This GDU has some advanced software development also using the Eagle 2 HUD but its display is not user changeable, and it currently will not display NAV information to include approach (Lateral/Vertical) guidance even though it can accept ARINC data from several IFR avionics systems.
 OnSpeed hopes we can work with Epic Optix to expand their GDU functionality to include this information.

-Additionally we have several “HUDLY Classic” HUD's which we can sell for $400 (if anybody wants one of these contact me) which I think also work well, but they do not focus at Infinity (actually about 4 to 6 feet) which is a definite limitation.
+Additionally we have several “HUDLY Classic” HUD's which we can sell for $400 (if anybody wants one of these contact me) which I think also work well.
 We have figured out how to feed the HUDLY projector with 12VDC directly bypassing most all the original and cumbersome HUDLY wiring that came with the system originally designed as a Car HUD.

 HUD system Overview, Aircraft System Integration, and RV8 Install Details